pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 avoiding mangling bash variables over nested inherits where possible.

-Parallelism is handled in a simplistic fashion in that the entire workflow -- validity checks, sourcing and metadata structure creation, and file serialization -- is done in a forked process pool iterator.
+Parallelism is handled in a simplistic fashion in that the entire workflow -- validity checks, ebuild sourcing, metadata structure creation, and file serialization -- is done in a forked process pool iterator.
 How it currently works is raw, unsourced packages are iterated over forking a new process for each package in a pool limited to a specific size.
 Inside the forked process,